edysfy/Group_website/process/uxDesign.md

 <a name="influence"></a>
 ## How the Wireframe Feedback influenced our UI...

 Our paper prototype served well at forming an initial visualisation of the website, and for receiving feedback on core features.
 In order to gain feedback related to user experience, we needed to demonstrate the website using a closer representation of a working product.
-Logically, a wireframe was the next logical step.
+A wireframe was the next logical step.
 We used [InVision](https://www.invisionapp.com) to do this.
-Click [here](https://zaki744910.invisionapp.com/console/EmoteMap-prototype-2-ckn7hacvv1nm601590k9h8044/ckn7han2m109p012d8epohsri/play) or [here](https://zaki744910.invisionapp.com/console/share/NJ2D65MNBU/572059598/play) to go to our interactive wire frame.
+Click [here](https://zaki744910.invisionapp.com/console/EmoteMap-prototype-2-ckn7hacvv1nm601590k9h8044/ckn7han2m109p012d8epohsri/play) or [here](https://zaki744910.invisionapp.com/console/share/NJ2D65MNBU/572059598/play) to go to our interactive wireframe.
 Below is a preview:

 <p align="center">
 <img src="supporting_images/wireframe_preview.png" width="700">